tbinh94/FoodOrdering-FlavorHaven/README.md

-The project is written in C# and uses SQL Server as database.
+The project about ordering food with many useful features, written in C# and uses SQL Server as database.

 To use Project, run the foodordering.sln file in the foodordering folder.
 Images are stored in Resources.